cwoac/TTANR/README.md

 It will create a .json file for Tabletop Simulator.
 If not installing locally then you need to provide an url for where the images will be stored.
 This *can* be a local path (e.g. `file:///c:/mydecks/`), but in that case you need to get the file to the other players and they must put it in the same location.

-Unless you override the card backs, it will use a fixed block of green for WHI or red or blue for ANR.
-For ANR, if you create `cards/ANR/corp-back.png` and `cards/ANR/runner-back.png` they will be used instead.
-These *should* be 300x419 in size.
+Unless you override the card backs, it will use a fixed block of green for WHI.

 It will only use the original card art - if you want to use alt art, figure out either the netrunnerdb card id for the card or WHI card name and replace cards/ANR/id.png or cards/WHI/name.jpg with your file (again, *should* be 300x419 to maximise quality).